Currys Black Friday deals 2019: get Black Friday prices NOW

 As for when the aforementioned "lead up to the big day" starts, we're guessing about a week before Black Friday itself, so from Friday 22 November or perhaps a little earlier.

-But you don't have to wait for the Black Friday sale to get Black Friday prices at Currys...
+But you don't have to wait for the Black Friday / Black Tag sale to get Black Friday prices at Currys...

 Currys 'Why Wait?' early Black Friday sale